Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Discussion

-It is possible that low-mass spheroids are preceded by very short-lived prolates at even higher redshifts than those studied here ($z>4$).
-First, highly prolate and radially anisotropic configurations are dynamically unstable, which can result in elongated systems buckling into rounder shapes in short timescales \citep[e.g.,][]{ML91,MS94}.
-Second, if stellar feedback in early prolate galaxies is not strong enough, then their halos could not maintain a DM-dominated core for long.
-In the absence of DM-induced torques, accreting gas would lose its alignment with the inner halo and the halo core would experience an earlier baryon-dominated phase.
-The stars would then move in more random orbits, producing a more spheroidal system.

-While we do not study the shape of gas explicitly, this plays an important role in the overall narrative. \citet{Pillepich19} found that the majority of ${\logms}=8-9.5$ galaxies in TNG50 form prolate star-forming gaseous structures at $z<5$.
+While we do not study the shape of gas explicitly, this could be a key factor in the overall narrative. \citet{Pillepich19} found that the majority of ${\logms}=8-9.5$ galaxies in TNG50 form prolate star-forming gaseous structures at $z<5$.
 Yet, the fraction of prolate stellar structures is always subdominant.
 In higher mass galaxies, the star-forming gas is dominated by oblate shapes at most times.
 Star-forming gas therefore typically forms disky or elongated shapes.
 This reveals an intrinsic difference in how stars and gas evolve.
-Namely, unlike gas, stars cannot dissipate energy and can therefore stay in high-velocity dispersion orbits for a long time, while gas can quickly settle into disky or boxy orbits with higher rotational support.
+Namely, unlike gas, stars cannot dissipate energy and can therefore remain in high-velocity dispersion orbits for a long time, while gas can quickly settle into disky or boxy orbits with higher rotational support.
 However, we note that the gas in a prolate galaxy, while being disky, can accrete at different angles and precess, affecting the orbits of the stars \citep[see][]{Meng21}.